daviddzxy/BP/README.md

-Repository made for my bachelor thesis, only for presentation purposes.
+Code of my bachelor thesis for presentation purposes.